 Ofcom's overall view was that characteristics of the material available on the Appellant's website and the manner in which it was provided support the finding ATVOD made, that the site constituted a service a principal purpose of which was

 providing audiovisual material.
-Whilst the large volume of non-TV like material available demonstrated that the Service sought to make use of still images as well as video in providing its service, Ofcom nevertheless considered that the catalogue
+Whilst the large volume of non-TV like material available demonstrated that the Service sought to make use of still images as well as video in providing its service, Ofcom nevertheless considered that the

-the two bodies of content on the site supports the conclusion that the website as a whole had a principal purpose of providing an ODPS in relation to adult content.
+connection between the two bodies of content on the site supports the conclusion that the website as a whole had a principal purpose of providing an ODPS in relation to adult content.

 So Ofcom ruled that Frankie and Friends was in fact subject to ATVOD censorship.